sindhukumara/Zomato-Restaurant-Analysis/README.md

 - Total Records: 148
 - Total Columns: 7

+Project Workflow

+1. Imported the dataset using Pandas.
+2. Explored the structure of the dataset.
+3. Checked for missing values and data quality.
+4. Converted restaurant ratings into numeric values.
+5. Analyzed restaurant categories, ratings, votes, online ordering, and table booking trends.
+6. Created visualizations to identify patterns and business insights.

 Key Findings

 - Dining restaurants dominate the dataset.
 - Empire Restaurant received the highest number of customer votes.
-- Restaurants with table booking facilities have higher average ratings.
+- Restaurants with table booking have higher average ratings.
 - Buffet and Other restaurant categories achieved the highest average ratings.
-- Customer behavior was analyzed using ratings, votes, and restaurant categories.

 Conclusion

-This project demonstrates the use of Python for data cleaning, analysis, visualization, and business insight generation.
+This project demonstrates the use of Python for data cleaning, exploratory data analysis, visualization, and business insight generation.